 90% of bunion sufferers are women.

 Nearly one quarter of the global adult female population suffer from bunions.
 Although high heels are infamously blamed, studies demonstrate these weakened ligaments are primarily related to the female estrogen hormone and heredity.

 The female body has specifically evolved to be more flexible than the male body.
 During pregnancy, an increase in estrogen allows further loosening of the ligaments around pelvis to prepare for childbirth.
 This same hormone is also partly responsible for the loosening of ligaments in female bunion feet.

 Heredity also plays an important role, with 80% of bunion sufferers claiming a family history of bunions.

 Furthermore, variable lifestyles contribute to the speed and severity by which bunions develop.
 High heels, pointed and tight shoes may precipitate an earlier onset and accelerate bunion progression to vulnerable feet, but there is no evidence that high heels primarily cause bunions.

 Other Bunion Myths

-While you can’t change the genes or hormones that cause your bunions, you can minimize pain and maximize function through conservative measures.
-Surgery should always be a last resort.
+While it's too late to change your parents or gender that may be responsible for your bunions, you can minimize pain and maximize function through conservative measures.
+Surgery should only be a last resort.